danihelis/algorithms/structure/b-tree.md

 contain the new element and insert it at the correct position of the vector.
 If the node ends up holding $k + 1$ elements, we must split it in half.
 The first
 $k/2$ elements remain in the node, while the last $k/2$ are moved into a new tree $t$.
-The excess element $e$ at the middle of the vector has its descendent tree moved into the lower branch of $t$.
+The excess element $e$ at the middle of the vector has its descendant tree moved into the lower branch of $t$.
 We set $t$ as the new descendant of
 $e$, and proceed to insert $e$ into the parent node, following the same steps.
+If the root node ends up being split, we must create a new root node to store the ascending element that will come, and move the previous root into the lower branch of the new root.

 Example: after an element is inserted in a leaf node, the node has more elements than is allowed ($k$ = 2).
 It must be split.